mpv-player/mpv/DOCS/man/console.rst

     Paste text (uses the primary selection on X11 and Wayland).

 TAB and Ctrl+i
-    Complete the command or property name at the cursor.
+    Complete the text at the cursor.
+The first press inserts the longest common prefix of the completions, and subsequent presses cycle through them.

+Shift+TAB
+    Cycle through the completions backwards.

 Ctrl+l
     Clear all log messages from the console.